de-la-viz/winerec/README.md

-# #winerec, a content-based wine recommendation system using professional tasting descriptions
+# #winerec, A Content-Based Wine Recommendation System Using Professional Tasting Descriptions

 *“There are thousands of wines that can take over our minds.
 Don't think all ecstasies are the same!”― Jalaluddin Rumi*